 Cattail Cove State Park also offers the chance to enjoy the Colorado River on a watercraft.
 Their large four-lane boat ramp can accommodate boats of all sizes, including an inflatable kayak, although be sure to check out the lake levels first!

 Arizona’s state parks are considered to be world-class bird watching destinations due to the thousands of bird species that have made their homes in the state’s unique environments.
 At Dead Horse Ranch State Park, bird-watchers have the opportunity to catch glimpses of nesting black hawks and soaring bald eagles.
 One can observe blue herons catching their lunch by the park’s many lagoons too.

 The area along Oak Creek at Red Rock State Park is a favorite among Birders hoping to see wrens, hawks, and eagles.
 Visitors with sharp eyes may also catch sight of the rare Goldfinch flitting in and out of the park’s vegetation.

 Other Birding destinations in Arizona include Lyman Lake State Park, Kartchner Caverns State Park, Patagonia Lake State Park, and Picacho Peak State Park.

 The arid climate of Arizona means that swimming holes are held in high regard by the state’s residents!
 The 1500-acre Lyman Lake at Lyman Lake State Park is a great place to cool off in the summer with its clear waters and plenty of recreational water activities.
 Lake Havasu State Park and its sandy white beaches are also a favorite swimming spot for visitors and locals alike!
-Grab your sunscreen, swimming suit, a beach chair, and maybe even a full face snorkel mask for a little adventure.
+Grab your sunscreen, swimming suit, a beach chair, and maybe even a snorkel mask for a little adventure.

 Named one of America’s Top Ten Swimming Holes, Slide Rock State Park is a must-visit for those wishing to swim in the state.
 The park is named for its famous 80 foot-long slippery chute worn into Sedona’s red rocks.
 Kids and adults alike will enjoy the ultimate slide formed by Mother Nature herself!